 Creation and delivery of a new logo and branding materials including all online and offline assets (to be confirmed once asset audit has taken place).
 All artwork RAW files to be delivered to IPPF upon completion.

-Brand perception workshops and interviews with key internal and external stakeholders through qualitative interviews and quantitative surveys
+Brand perception workshops and interviews with key internal and external stakeholders through qualitative interviews and quantitative surveys.

 Performing a competitor analysis.